 A Living Tribute

-The 93-acre facility offers expansive and contemplative viewing platforms of the lands that inspired Roosevelt, including his own Elkhorn Ranch and the rolling Little Missouri River valley.
-The facility’s locale, ecology, and design collaborate sympathetically to express Roosevelt’s eco-forward beliefs while tangibly honoring his legacy.
 Roosevelt retreated to North Dakota in 1884 following the death of his mother and wife on the same day.
 He found solace in the area's plants and animals and was healed by its diverse landscape.
-The inspiration for the building’s design by lead architect Craig Dykers of Snøhetta originated from both Roosevelt's visit and the visage of a leaf resting upon two pebbles.
+The inspiration for the building, by lead architect Craig Dykers of Snøhetta , originated from this history as well as the visage of a leaf resting upon two pebbles, which was assimilated into the structure’s design.

 The Presidential Library is pursuing certification from the International Living Future Institute as part of its “Living Building Challenge,” which is described on their website as, “A framework for design, construction, and the symbiotic relationship between people, or community, and nature.”

-We are honored to provide the raw materials for the flooring in the library.
+We are honored to provide reclaimed, historic Heart Pine for the flooring in the library.
 Contributing to such a sustainable and historic project is near and dear to our hearts.
-Pioneer Millworks yard and inventory leader Josh Peck says, “The reclaimed timbers for the library project originated from an old Factory in Lavonia, GA."

-Because of its plentiful availability, strength, and beauty, Heart Pine was chosen as the wood species which our country’s industry was built on.
+Because of its abundance and geographical location, Heart Pine timber was an obvious choice for construction and craft from the southern tip of Virginia all the way to central Florida.
 Most, if not all of the era’s factories, mills, schools, and public buildings used Heart Pine as their structural foundation.

-Sourced from the heart of Longleaf Southern Yellow Pine, its timbers are perfect for industrial construction as the dense grain patterns and high resin content confirm it to be hard and durable.
+Sourced from the heart of Longleaf Southern Yellow Pine, the timbers are perfect for industrial construction as the dense grain patterns and high resin content confirm it to be hard and durable.
 As the Longleaf Pine matures its core, or heartwood becomes saturated with oils and resins.
 As these develop the central heartwood increases in density, durability and also gains a greater resistance to decay.

 That’s where we come in.
 The robust, reclaimed and repurposed Heart Pine timbers that we provided to the Theodore Roosevelt Library project will soon become the new flooring in the facility.
 The grade of the wood and the random widths illustrating an homage to sustainability through the new utilization of the material.

-Sheldon continues, “The design team on the project opted for the material to be further culled beyond the grade to eliminate larger bolt holes and ferrous staining (inherent to heart pine – since reclaimed from old industrial buildings there are typically a lot of fasteners).
-PMW’s shop preserved the long lengths, with any undesirable characteristics to be worked around on the job site rather than wasting the entire board and driving up costs.
-Selected holes will be filled and other areas cut out on site or used in areas that aren’t as visible.
-This was another reason for the material to be finished on the job site; creating a smooth seamless surface and the most consistent finish for cleanliness and protecting against moisture from the top side of the floor.”
+PMW’s shop preserved the long lengths, with any undesirable characteristics to be worked around on the job site.
+Most of the material is used by filling selected holes and cutting out other areas on site for use in areas that aren’t as visible.
+While we pre-finish many of our products, the Heart Pine will be finished on the job site to create a smooth seamless surface and the most consistent finish for cleanliness while protecting against moisture from the top side of the floor.

 Architect: Snøhetta